-Without much elaboration here, I found this offensive and extremely annoying.
+Without much elaboration here, I found this extremely annoying.
 I also found him to be the complete opposite to everything he had written in his profile.
 Not that any of his current interests were necessarily bad, but he was not representing in the flesh what he portrayed online (or maybe I was just half-asleep when I swiped right, which is highly possible).
 There is someone who likely shares his interests and passions but that someone is not me.
 And had I used a better screening process, maybe I could have saved some time and gas money so as to help us both in that pursuit of our significant other.

 How did I get duped by such false advertising?
 I felt like I was on a date with an alternate universe Andy Dwyer, but when this creature was created, all the can’t-help-but-love-this-guy pieces were left out and poor UGG was constructed instead with the opposite can-barely-stand-this-guy parts.
 What a tragedy.

 “Emissions laws are so unfair.
 Just because Gallatin’s county touches the county that Nashville is in, we have to follow the emissions laws.
 The next county over, any clunker will do!
 I mean, come on!” – UGG